Mary Millington: Career

-In February 1974, Maureen O’Malley, her co-star in Sex is My Business introduced her to adult magazine publisher David Sullivan.
+In February 1974, Maureen O’Malley, her co-star in Sex is My Business, introduced her to adult magazine publisher David Sullivan.
 Although she was still married, the pair became lovers.
-Quilter had used many different stage names and aliases during her pornography career up to 1974, until Sullivan rebranded her as Mary Millington.
-In her first appearance in Sullivan's Whitehouse magazine, he claimed that she was the bisexual nymphomaniac sister of the magazine's editor Doreen Millington, and so gave Mary her new stage name.
+Mary had used various stage names and aliases during her pornography career until 1974, when Sullivan rebranded her as Mary Millington.
+In her first appearance in Sullivan's Whitehouse magazine, he claimed that she was the bisexual nymphomaniac sister of the magazine's editor Doreen Millington, which led Mary to her new stage name.
 She became well-known thanks to her appearances in Sullivan's pornographic magazines such as Whitehouse and Private.
 She soon became the most popular model in any of Sullivan's magazines.
 In November 1977, magistrates acquitted her and Sullivan following prosecution under the Obscene Publications Acts.

 She had a small part in Sullivan's 1977 softcore sex comedy Come Play with Me, alongside Alfie Bass and Irene Handl.
 Although critically panned, the film was highly successful, running continuously for four years at one London cinema.
 It then became one of the first British films to sell in large numbers on the new VHS format.
 This was followed by a larger role in The Playbirds (1978), in which she was cast as a policewoman working undercover as a nude model.
 Although her lack of acting training was evident, The Playbirds was a commercial success.
-Like Come Play with Me it was extensively trailed in Sullivan's magazines.
+Like Come Play with Me, it was extensively trailed in Sullivan's magazines.
 She made many public appearances at this time, promoting her films in regional cinemas, opening shops and restaurants, and raising money for the People's Dispensary for Sick Animals.
-At the height of her fame she was also working behind the counter in Sullivan's sex shops, mainly in the Whitehouse shop in Norbury.
-She continued working as a call girl, which she had done since her early modelling days.
-She then made a cameo appearance in Confessions from the David Galaxy Affair (1979), which was a flop, and played the title role in Queen of the Blues (1979).
+At the height of her fame, she was also working behind the counter in Sullivan's sex shops from 1974 to 1978, mainly in the Whitehouse shop in Norbury, South London.
+She continued working as a call girl, which she had done since her early modelling days in 1967.
+She then made a cameo appearance in Confessions from the David Galaxy Affair (1979), which was a flop, and she played the title role in Queen of the Blues (1979).
 She appeared in other sex movies such as Eskimo Nell (1975), Intimate Games (1976) and Derek Ford's What's Up Superdoc!
 (1978).